Be prepared for commencement.

 Please note that Oglethorpe does not provide onsite wheelchairs.
 However, if you are interested in renting a wheelchair you may do so through ADA Medical Supply.
 Be sure to reserve your wheelchair at least 1 week in advance.

-If you require any disability-related accommodations, please submit your need for this accommodation no later than Saturday May 6th, 2016.
-Accommodation requests can be submitted via the commencement RSVP form.
-Please be considerate of other guests and request this accommodation only as needed.
+If you require any disability-related accommodations, please submit your need for this accommodation no later than Saturday May 5th, 2018.
+Accommodation requests can be submitted by emailing accessibility@Oglethorpe.edu.
 Also, be sure to keep in mind that there will be shuttles and golf carts in service to provide additional support.

 If you have any specific questions regarding a disability accommodation, please email accessibility@Oglethorpe.edu